 This program reduces community fire risk by 1) increasing the fire resilience of wildland-urban interface (WUI) communities and 2) enhancing the safety and effectiveness of fire fighters.
-In the United States there are over 46 million structures located in 70,000 communities that are either co-located or abut wildland vegetation and forests.
+In the United States, there are over 46 million structures located in 70,000 communities that are either co-located or abut wildland vegetation and forests.
 WUI communities are especially susceptible to destruction from wildland fires.
 The 1991 Oakland and 2007 Witch Creek fires in California resulted in property losses of $2.7B and $1.5B, respectively.[i]
 This program combines lab- and field-scale experiments with computer fire models to characterize the WUI fire exposure in order to develop science-based standards, codes, and practices for fire resistant communities.
 This program is also working to reduce community fire risk by improving the safety and effectiveness of fire fighters.
-In 2011, the fire departments in the United States responded to more than 484,500 [ii] structure fires.
-These fires resulted in approximately 2,640 civilian fatalities, 15,635 injuries and property losses of approximately $9.7 billion.[i]
+In 2017, the fire departments in the United States responded to more than 500,000 [ii] structure fires.
+These fires resulted in approximately 2,815 civilian fatalities, 12,000 injuries and property losses of approximately $10.7B.[ii], not including the losses in the 2017 Northern California Wildfires, estimated to be $10B.
 In terms of tactics, most fire ground actions are driven by tradition and experience and are not based on an understanding of fire dynamics and fire science.
 Fire fighters rely on electronic and personal protective equipment to enhance their safety and effectiveness.
 Current test methods and standards do not fully characterize the performance of equipment under the extreme fire fighting environments in which they are operated.
 This program addresses the need to develop performance based metrics and standards for equipment and science-based approaches for tactics.

 What is the new technical idea?